HenryCarm/Aliucord_Minecraft_Theme/README.md

-# Aliucord_Minecraft_Theme
+# Aliucord Minecraft Theme
-Basically A Minecraft theme I made for Aliucord cuz no one else would T-T
+Just a quick and cozy Minecraft theme plugin I made for myself (for a Discord Modded App Called Aliucord) cuz no one else would do it I guess...
+T-T